 The old guy says emphatically that Cassidy was there in 1916 and had a bunch of horses with him, not the car that the show has been insisting on so far.
-His long, rambling story is a triumph in the area of long, rambling stories.
+His long, rambling story is a glorious triumph in the domain of long, rambling stories.

 Writer John Rolf Burroughs who wrote a book on the Wild Bunch (and also rocks a bolo tie) tells a story about talking to an old timer who says that he met Cassidy in the early 1920s.
 He adds that he spoke to another guy who saw Cassidy in a Model-T Ford in the early 20s.
 Lots of harmonicas, and that poor re-enactor driving an un-airconditioned jalopy around Wyoming.
 Oh and then Burroughs tells that he spoke to an old girlfriend of Cassidy who says that she spoke to him.
 And there’s a re-enactment of Cassidy knocking on her door.

 Horsemen in the desert, and now we’re back at Cassidy’s family home and we’re listening to Cassidy’s 93 year old sister!
 Holy crap!
 She says Cassidy and his brother spoke to Cassidy’s dad and sister.
 She clearly has all of her marbles and when she says that she saw her brother it’s the most convincing account.
 It’s a touching story – she says that Butch’s conversation kept coming back to his mother, and how he’d shamed her through his life of crime.
 She says that her brother died in 1937.